erykjj/jwlmanager/README.txt

 Purpose

-This application enables viewing and performing various operations on the user data stored in a .jwlibrary backup file (created from within the JW Library app[1]: Personal Study > Backup and Restore > Create a backup).
-A modified .jwlibrary file can then be restored within the app.
+This application enables viewing and performing various operations on the user data stored in a .jwlibrary backup archive (created from within the JW Library app[1]: Personal Study > Backup and Restore > Create a backup).
+A modified .jwlibrary archive can then be restored within the app.

-In addition to the main functions of exporting, importing, and deleting, the application can also clean up any residual/unused records from the database and re-index the various tables within the database.
+In addition to the main functions of viewing, exporting, importing, and deleting, the application can also clean up any residual/unused records from the database and re-index the various tables within the database.
+Items from different backups can be merged by exporting the desired items and importing them into an existent archive or into a new one.

-[preview]

 --------------------------------------------------------------------------------

 Usage

-This is a Python3 script implementing the Qt5 framework.
+This is a Python3 application implementing the Qt5 framework.
 If you have Python3 installed, execute to run (from inside JWLManager folder):

     $ python3 JWLManager.py